artemeger/PQ-Crypto/README.md

 # post-quantum cryptography
-This library contains everything you need for PQ safe ancryption
+This library contains everything you need for PQ safe encryption

 1. Threefish 1024-Bit for symmetrical encryption
 2. SPHINCS-256 for signatures